palmdaldaniel/debricked/README.md

 To run proxy server: stand in cors-proxy-master and run "npm run serve"

-Localhost is run on port 3000.
+Local Host is run on port 3000.